panzerdp/dmitripavlutin.com/content/posts/132-math-max-infinity/index.md

 Math.max(...numbers1); // => 3
 ```

-`Math.max(...numbers1)` expressions uses the spread syntax and returns the maximum number of `numbers1` array.
+`Math.max(...numbers1)` expression uses the spread syntax and returns the maximum number of `numbers1` array.